-U.S. home price gains slow
+U.S. home price gains slow for 10th straight month

 Washington — U.S. home prices rose in September at the slowest pace in more than two years, reflecting modest sales gains and a rising number of available homes.

 The Standard & Poor’s/Case-Shiller 20-city home price index, released Tuesday, rose 4.9 percent in September from 12 months earlier.
 But that’s down from 5.6 percent in August and the smallest gain since October 2012.